 - (ii) Royalty on Phosphate.
-In an agreement entered into between the British Phosphate Commissioners and the Nauruan landowners in 1927 provision was made, inter alia, for the payment of a royalty of 71⁄2d. per ton of phosphate exported, of which- - (a) 4d. per ton is paid to the Naurvan landowner concerned; - (b) 11d. per ton to the Administrator for the benefit of the Nauruan people;
+By an agreement entered into between the British Phosphate Commissioners and the Nauruan landowners in 1927 provision was made, inter alia, for the payment of a royalty of 71d. per ton of phosphate exported, of which- - (a) 4d. per ton shall be paid to the Nauruan landowner concerned; - (b) 12d. per ton to the Administrator for the benefit of the Nauruan people;

 Nauru.
-311
+285